kittisuw/gitops-argocd/README.md

 By default ArgoCD will pull desire state from git repository every 3 minutes if you would like to force update realtime just set webhook to https://{argoCD}/api/webhook
 > Add webhook: https://youtu.be/LhsnaeOGC-g
 #### 5.2 - ArgoCD intregate with kustomize overlay
-Kustomize is Kubernetes native configuration management just patch some of config without change base yaml and using overlay technic for patch different environment with only 1 branch
+Kustomize is Kubernetes native configuration management just patch some config without change base yaml and using overlay technic for patch different environment without sepratate config branch (In this demo I using only master branch) Currenly ArgoCD are fully support kustomize.
-I will apply this technic with ArgoCD
 > Offial Kustomize site : https://kustomize.io
 ```bash
 $ cd app-config